Homebrewing: Water

-Cold water is preferred for the yeast due to its high oxygen content.
+Cold water is preferred for the yeast for its high oxygen content.

 Sucrose

 Some homebrewing kits usually instruct that a tablespoon of sucrose should be added per bottle.

 Brewing process

 The principles behind the process of homebrewing beer are similar to commercial brewing.
 A hopped wort is produced and yeast pitched into the wort to stimulate fermentation.
 The complexity of the process is mostly determined by the approach used to manufacture the wort; by far the simplest method is kit brewing.

 Mashing

 Mashing is the step required to convert starch in the grains into sugar by utilizing natural enzymes.
 This step varies depending on the skill of the home brewer.

 Beginners

 For extract brewing, the mashing has been done by the supplier of the malt extract.
 No mashing is required for the home brewer in this instance.

 Intermediate brewers

 A partial mash differs from an extract brew in that the extract remains enzymatically active.
 Unlike dead malts where some of the starch has been converted to sugar via the action of heat and the natural enzymes have been destroyed, wheat and unmalted extracts need the help of enzymes to convert their starches into sugars.

 The next step up from extract brewing is to use a diastatically active malt extract to convert starches from other beer adjuncts such as flaked and torrified barleys, flaked and torrified wheat, wheat flour, and flaked oats into fermented syrup.
 These extracts are currently only available in the canned form.
 Unmalted barleys and wheats can add extra "body" to a finished beer.